mpaskevi/phd/pages/01.blog/back-in-class/item.md

 ===

 It's that expense that has me interested right now.
 Moving a family with kids to another continent is massively disruptive (I've done it...).
+Learning new cultures, cities, schools, homes, and lives costs an enormous amount of energy and effort.

+My own experience represents just a bit of the disruption required of attending school.
+My wife and I both have full-time careers in the Vancouver area, two of our kids are in school in the area, one in elementary school and the other in 2nd year uni.
+Moving is disruptive and expensive, so we looked for PhD programs within commuting distance for me.
+UBC and SFU are both local, but the program that I really wanted was at UVic, which is not far geographically, but separated from my home by the Salish Sea

 ###### Photo by [Sharon McCutcheon](https://unsplash.com/photos/bBkTn4ZMsUw) on Unsplash